hyperdefined/website/fursona.md

 Hyper's first name was originally Dante.
 He was mostly inspired from Legoshi and my personality.
 I created him around the end of 2020 for a story I wanted to write.
 His history and personality were created before his appearance was.

 I commissioned him December 2021 for his reference sheet.
 I wanted his design to be simple, as I didn't want to think to hard on patterns and whatnot.

+He's turned into a copy of myself, a way to experiment different aspects of my life onto him.

 ---